cofl/star-sky/contents/character/races/ngema/index.md

 : By the size of your ears and the structure of your eyes, your race is finely tuned to notice things.
 You gain proficiency to perception checks and have advantage on perception checks to listen.

 **Cat-Eyed.**
-: You can see in dim light within 30 feet of you as if it were bright light, and in darkness within 10 feet of you as if it were dim light.
+: You can see in dim light within 30 feet of you as if it were bright light.

+**Lucky.**
+: When you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.

 #### Rolling for Height and Weight